athieriot/pun-tracker/README.md

 - A core language
 - Access to a database
-- View rendering via template
+- View rendering via templates
 - File uploading
+- Forms with dates
-- User interaction with server access
+- In general, user interaction with server access

 - Authentication?